Treating your wooden gates, garage doors and external joinery

-So which particuliar Sikkens product do we recommend?
+So which particular Sikkens product do we recommend?

-As mentioned, our favorite is Sikkens which is a translucent stain (i.e. you can see the woodgrain underneath but it does have a tint which acts as a UV filter) which comes in a variety of shades.
+As mentioned, our favourite is Sikkens, which is a translucent stain (i.e. you can see the wood-grain underneath but it does have a tint which acts as a UV filter) which comes in a variety of shades.

 The Sikkens products that we recommend, after speaking to the very helpful people at Sikkens’ Technical Advice centre, are Sikkens Cetol HLS Plus as the base coat, with Sikkens Filter 7 Plus for the top coats.
 For more information on both the mentioned products, you can visit Sikkens’ website at the links below, where you can find technical data and information on the various shades available.

 - 1 Litre Sikkens Cetol Filter 7 Plus